hansmaast/ios-weather-app/README.md

        - ForecastViewController, which consists of a table view displaying the weather for the nexxt twele hours.

        - MapForecastViewController, which consits of a MapView, and a MapForecastView displaying info for the selected location on the map.

+Here's an illustration of the navigation flow:

 ![inline](./img/navigation-flow.png)
 *Illustration of the navigation flow.
 Made with [Excalidraw](https://excalidraw.com/).*